 Explanatory Note: Mississippi currently contracts 9 seats per entering class, for a total of 36 contract seats each year.
 The cost of each contract seat increases annually.
 Miss.
 Code Ann. § 37-106-14 (2) requires the Board to award grants first and limit loans to renewal applicants only on a first-come, first-served basis with preference for renewals.
-Because no other forgivable loan programs have been funded in recent years, SFA, under direction of the Postsecondary Board, requests the Legislature phase out the SREB program in order to target all available funds for the undergraduate grant programs.
+SFA, under direction of the Postsecondary Board, requests the Legislature phase out the SREB program in order to target all available funds for the undergraduate grant programs or loan repayment programs.
 To phase out the program, SFA would award renewal students only.
-Therefore, the annual request for funds will decrease each year until funds are no longer requested after FY25.
+Therefore, the annual request for funds will decrease each year until funds are no longer requested after FY26.